-24.3 Procedures Affecting Transportation of Students with Communicable Diseases
+23.3 Procedures Affecting Transportation of Students with Communicable Diseases school bus in accordance with recommendations of a Public Health Nurse or Office-employed School Nurse.

 When the Office becomes aware that a student has a communicable disease as defined in Appendix C, except as prohibited by law, the Office will notify affected workers, including bus drivers assigned to transport the student, in accordance with Section 17.3 of this Agreement.